Honiara, Solomon Islands

 About the Benefits

-You will also have superannuation paid at 7.5% into either a nominated fund or as an additional cash supplement.
+Superannuation paid at 7.5% into either a nominated fund or as an additional cash supplement.
 FFA reimburses all reasonable medical, dental, and optical expenses for yourself and dependents.
 Insurance coverage is also provided for personal accident, life, medical & repatriation.

 Education for dependent children will be reimbursed at 75% of tuition fees (Conditions apply).
 If your dependent child is educated overseas, paid school travel may be available for you or your child to visit each other once a year.